 On my final morning before flying out of Fort Lauderdale I figured I’d make a stop by Brian Piccolo Park that was not too far from the airport and see if I could quickly find any Burrowing Owls.
 I had seen reports of them there but with very little time I knew I was pushing my luck.
 Although having only about a half hour to spare the owls were easy to find.

 The Florida race of Burrowing Owl is distinct from its western cousins in the fact that it digs its own hole.
-The owls in the Western US, Mexico, and Southern Canada only enlarge existing burrows that were originally dug by ground squirrels or prairie dogs.
+The owls in the Western US, Mexico, and Southern Canada only enlarge existing burrows.
+Ground squirrels or prairie dogs had originally dug these burrows.

 Although the Florida Burrowing Owls do not appear to have the seasonal migratory movements we see here in the west, it does appear that this race has moved north into the southern portions of Georgia, east into the Bahamas and maybe south into Cuba.
 Here in California there are some reasonable level of movements in most places although where food sources are abundant some portion of the owl population may be sedentary or non-migratory.